sporto/elm-tutorial/en/04-starting/04-webpack-2.md

 elm package install elm-lang/html
 ```

+After doing this there should be a file called __elm-package.json__ in the root of your project.

 ## Source directory

 We will be adding all our source code in the `src` folder, so we need to tell Elm where to search for dependencies.
 In __elm-package.json__ change: